+NOTE: The SMF derives the value of the "userLocationInfoTime" attribute from the age of location information received from the AMF at PDU session termination as described in 3GPP TS 29.502[22].
+Whether the "userLocationInfo" attribute also encodes the age of location is implementation specific.

 - the "PS_TO_CS_HO" value within the "pduSessRelCause" attribute, if the PDU session is released due to PS to CS handover and the "PDUSessionRelCause" feature defined in subclause 5.8 is supported;